jchan172/scratch-cms/README.md

 Project Overview
 ====================

-This project is the foundation for Jack and Andy's personal websites.
-The website will have a very basic content management system (CMS) that allows for easy content publishing.
+This project is the foundation for our personal websites.
+The website will have a very basic content management system (CMS) that allows for easy content publishing so that we don't have to bust out terminals and text editors every time we want to post some content to our websites.

 The CMS will require a login system (although we only need to have one user in the end).
-Once this is implemented, Jack and Andy can take this project and customize front-end or whatever else for their own personal websites.
+Once this is implemented, we can take this project and customize front-end or whatever else for our own personal websites.

 Dev Environment Setup
 ====================